damianhakert/damianhakert.github.io/source/_posts/2015-09-22-gitlab-8-0-released.markdown

 TODO IMAGE

-### Fresh Looks
+### Fresh Design

-GitLab 8.0 comes with completely new looks.
+GitLab 8.0 comes with a completely new look and feel.
 This is not just a small iteration, but a major revision of almost every UI element in GitLab.

-We fixed the width of certain views to make it easier to read text.
-Which by itself looks better now, as all text is now in a pretty new typeface.
-In addition, contrast is reduced for elements that are less important, some sweet, soft lines were added and contrast was increased for all important elements.
+We fixed the width of certain views to make it easier to view text.
+We also improved that text with a pretty new typeface.
+In addition, contrast is reduced for elements that are less important, increased for elements that are more important and some soft lines were added for clarity.

-You better have a look yourself:
+Take a look for yourself at our clean, new design:

 TODO: ADD IMAGES

-### Turbo Merges!
+### Turbo Merges (Vroom Vroom)

 Merging a merge request is now faster!
 Rather than working in local copies of repositories (satellites), we now work directly in them.
-This makes many git operations and mainly merges much faster and more reliable.
+This makes many git operations, like merges, much faster and more reliable.

 ### 50% less space used

-By removing satellites in GitLab, we free up the space that they were using.
+By removing satellites in GitLab, we free up the space left behind.
-This means that we half the size projects require in GitLab, reducing disk usage up to 50%.
+Project size in GitLab is cut in half reducing disk usage up to 50%.

 ### Reply by Email

 Want to quickly reply to your colleagues in GitLab while on the go or when going through your email?
 Now you can.
-You can now quickly reply to any notification email to comment in the issue or merge request.
+You can now simply reply to any notification email to comment in the issue or merge request.
 This brings GitLab to any app that can use email;
 we're already looking forward to comments from your smart watches!